 It is best to be fed once thawed.
 If it needs to be re-frozen, ensure this is done quickly after thawing and be sure the product has been kept cold.

 We work hard to produce the healthiest, most delicious, ethically sourced foods and treats for your pets – and we stand behind our products.
 If for any reason you are not satisfied with your purchase, we will happily accept returns within 15 days of your purchase.
 If you made your purchase through our website, to initiate a return, please email us at email@example.com or call us at 1-833-399-3403 and one of our customer care associates will provide you with the appropriate return mailing address and instructions to process the return.
 Once we receive the returned product at our designated warehouse, we will process your exchange or refund.
 Unfortunately, we are only able to refund the purchase price for the returned product.
 Shipping charges will not be refunded.
 If you purchased from one of our authorized resellers, please contact the reseller where the transaction occurred directly to arrange your return.
 Open Farm will credit the reseller’s account once the return has been processed.

 We work hard to deliver your Open Farm products as quickly as possible.
-Most customers receive their order within 2-5 business days of placing their order.
-You can also check your Order Status at any time for tracking information.
+Most customers receive their order within 1-5 business days of placing their order.
+You can also check your Order Status at any time for real-time tracking information.